hu-xiaonan/bucklingassembly-abaqus/README.md

 ### Simulating buckling assembly with substrate-included modeling

 This simulation approach incorporates the substrate directly into the model, offering a more realistic depiction of the assembly process.
-For such simulations, see [Simulating buckling assembly with substrate modeling](./with_substrate/README.md).
+For such simulations, see [Simulating buckling assembly with substrate-included modeling](./with_substrate/README.md).

 <img src="./with_substrate/assets/substrate_deformation.png" width="500">